Music | Ceol

 Naxos Music Library

 We offer free access to the Naxos Music Library through your library membership.
-Simply click on the Naxos logo and enter your 14-digit library barcode.
+Visit the Naxos Music Library website and enter your 14-digit library barcode.

 Naxos Music Library is the most comprehensive collection of classical music available online and includes orchestral works, concertos, chamber music, vocal and choral works, opera and operetta, ballet music and film music.
 It is an outstanding resource for professionals, students and those listening for pleasure and included the complete catalogues or selected recordings from BIS, Chandos, Decca, Deutsche Grammophon, EMI Classics, Harmonia Mundi, Marco Polo, Naxos, Ondine, Sony Classical and many more, with over 1,000 new albums being added monthly.